Schirrms/iTop-Network-Speed/README.md

 What should be done :

 * Maybe some direct access to the NetworkSpeed class (From menu, or elsewhere)
 * At this time, it is possible to create more than one speed at the same speed.
-This is a 'bug in progress', I hope to find a solution (not my top level priority...)
+This is a 'bug in progress', I hope to find a solution (not my top level priority...)  --> Update 2019-08-21 : this no more true, thanks to vdumas and his great tuto, see below
 * For now, the legacy 'Speed' field is still present.
 It is really easy to hide, but I suspect that some useful information can be there...
 * I set a compatibility with iTop >= 2.3.0, because it seems that it should work but honestly, I only tested on iTop 2.6.1
 * ....
 What else ?